keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ## Network Configuration

-There are four things that need to be specifically configured for a 'node' to run on a network:
+There are four necessary settings needed to be configured for a 'node' to run correctly on a network:

 - IP address (can be configured via DHCP)
-- Subnet mask
+- Subnet mask (can be configured via `ip` command on Linux temporarily or edit `/etc/network/interfaces` file for permanent change)
-- Gateway for a host
+- (Default) Gateway for a host (can also be configured via `ip` command for temporary change)
-- DNS server to use
+- DNS server to use (TODO: add a link to your other post discussing DNS)

+## What is a Hub (rarely used today)

+A hub is a **physical layer** (**layer 1**) device that allows for connections from many computers at once.
+All the devices connected to a hub will end up talking to all other devices at the same time.
+The devices connected to the hub will need to determine themselves whether the message was meant for them or ignore if it's not.
+This way of communication creates lots of noises on the network.
+In addition, only one device can talk at a given time, otherwise the electric pulses sent over the wires can interfere with each other .
+This is also known as a _Collision Domain_.

+**collision domain**
+: A network segment where only one device can communicate at a time.

-## What is a Switch
+## What is a Switch (a.k.a. switching hub)

+It is like a hub which can connect many network devices for them to communicate with each other.
+However, a switch is a **(data) link layer** (**layer 2**) device, which means it can inspect the contents of ethernet protocol data and determine which system the data was intended for and only send that data to that one system.

+This reduces a lot of noises and eliminates a lot of collision domains on a network!
+This makes a network faster (than a network connected by a hub!).

 ## What is an IP address

 - First of all, this is a Network Layer concept.